YPCloudInc/Clouder/README.md

 ## Telegram
-This is the app where YP host all the communication and updates, Make sure you have joined these YPCloud groups on Telegram:
+This is the app where YP host all the communication and updates, Make sure you have joined these groups on Telegram:
 * [Clouder](https://t.me/clouder_open)
 * [clockin://open](https://t.me/clockin_open)
 * [JujueBot-open](https://t.me/jujuebot_open)